 102. BEGINNING SPANISH II 3 cr.
 Prerequisite: SP 101 or equivalent.
 Amplification of language skills in a cultural context.
 Added emphasis on reading and writing.

-191-192.
-BEGINNING SUPERVISED STUDY 1-3 cr. each.
+198. BEGINNING INDEPENDENT STUDY 1-3 cr. each.
 Supervised independent study of Spanish at the beginning level.
 May be repeated with a different topic.

 199. SPECIAL TOPICS 1-3 cr.
 Occasional course on a selected topic announced in advance.
 May be repeated with a different topic.